 - PHP - Web programming service for class projects

-- MySQL - Database service for class projects.
+- MySQL - Database service for class projects

-Georgia Tech (OIT, CETL and DLPE) provides a web-based Learning Management System (LMS) called T-Square for faculty and TA management of course information such as course and project sites, syllabus, schedule, roster, grade book, assignments, tests/quizzes, email lists and more.
-Due to FERPA guidelines, it is best to centralize student information using T-Square rather than requesting separate resources, such as swikis or web sites.
+Georgia Tech (OIT, CETL and DLPE) provides a web-based Learning Management System (LMS) called Canvas for faculty and TA management of course information such as course and project sites, syllabus, schedule, roster, grade book, assignments, tests/quizzes, email lists and more.
+Due to FERPA guidelines, it is best to centralize student information using Canvas rather than requesting separate resources, such as swikis or web sites.
 Students also prefer using only one resource for course management needs.

 Georgia Tech, the College of Computing and the University System of Georgia offer a number of resources related to software distribution and licensing for faculty, staff, and students.